ALIENHHY/ALIENHHY/README.md

 I am a master student majoring Computer Science at The University of Hong Kong (HKU).

-My research focuses on LLM, including its safety, optimization, and application.
+I am a LLM learner, my interests mainly focus on its safety, optimization, and application.

 ---